zencart/documentation/content/user/seo/deleted_product_redirects.md

 `\.` – the backslash is just escaping the decimal point
 `$` - the end of the url
 `/index.php?main_page=product_info&cPath=97&products_id=9015` - the destination on the same server
-`[R=301,L]` – 301 is the code to return to the server, L means it’s the last rule/don’t process any more rules.
+`[R=301,L]` – 301 is the code to return to the server, L means it’s the last rule/don’t process any more rules for the RewriteCond above it.